OrbitalShell/Orbital-Shell/README.md

 ## *notice / caveat*

 > The project orbital shell was dependent of the project **DotNetConsoleAppToolkit**.
-Now the library *DotNetConsoleAppToolkit* project repository is **ARCHIVED** since it has been integrated into the **orbital-shell** project repository as the project **OrbitalShell-ConsoleApp**, so it is still under development but code has been moved to this repository
+Now the library *DotNetConsoleAppToolkit* project repository is **ARCHIVED** since it has been integrated into the **orbital-shell** project repository as project **OrbitalShell-ConsoleApp**, so it is still under development but code has been moved to this repository
 ![dot-net-console-app-toolkit](https://img.shields.io/badge/dotnet--console--app--toolkit-repository-lightgrey?style=plastic)
 ![last commit](https://img.shields.io/github/last-commit/franck-gaspoz/dotnet-console-app-toolkit?style=plastic)
 ![version](https://img.shields.io/github/v/tag/franck-gaspoz/dotnet-console-app-toolkit?style=plastic)